One-Pot Ginger Asian Noodles

 Ground garlic – ¼ Tsp

-Chopped fresh basil and flat leaf parsley to serve
+Chopped fresh basil or flat leaf parsley and sesame seeds to serve

 In a large skillet heat the sesame oil in medium heat just until warm to hot.
-Toss the mushrooms and sprinkle with half of the ¼ teaspoon of salt.
-Sautee for 2 to 3 minutes, until the mushrooms have turned golden brown but still firm.
+Add the mushrooms and onions and sprinkle with the ¼ teaspoon of salt.
+Sauté for 3 minutes, until the mushrooms and onions have turned translucent and soft.